 Solid Rock Lodge

-Our day started at Solid Rock Lodge, which is a homestay style hotel run by a Danish man and his Nepali wife.
+Our day started at Solid Rock Lodge & Restaurant, which is a homestay style hotel run by a Danish man and his Nepali wife.
 I cannot say enough good things about this hotel.
 It’s one of my favorites in Nepal.
 It’s tucked away in the peaceful hills of Pharping, surrounded by farmland, forests, and village life.
 Yet, it’s a five-minute walk from wonderful sightseeing.
 The owners are incredible friendly, and they helped plan this hike for us.

 For more about Pharping, you can check out my Pharping City Guide.